Combining high-z galaxy luminosity functions with Bayesian evidence: Combining different data sets

 \subsection{Bayes' equation and model averaging}

-Let $\mathcal{D}$ be a data catalog composed of several observational data sets and $\mathcal{M}$ an analytic model with parameters $\rm{\theta}$.
+Let $\mathcal{D}$ be a data catalog composed of several data sets (raw or derived observations) and $\mathcal{M}$ an analytic model with parameters $\rm{\theta}$.
 Bayes' theorem permits us to compute the posterior: the probability distribution of the parameters $\rm{\theta}$ given a specific data set $\mathcal{D}_i$: